-- wind farm was proposed to include 37 turbines, but it was scaled down to 31 due to opposition by local property owners. - Emerson Creek Wind Farm: Apex Clean Energy has proposed this 300-MW wind farm in Huron and Erie Counties, which has faced opposition by the Seneca Creek Anti-Wind Union and individual residents.
-In the proceeding before the Ohio Power Siting Board-which is still open-local residents raised concerns including water contamination, safety, wildlife and reliability. - Republic Wind Farm: Apex Clean Energy has proposed this project with up to 47 turbines and a generating capacity of up to 200 MW in Seneca and Sandusky Counties.
-There has been significant opposition from local residents, including before the Ohio Power Siting Board, which has yet to issue a ruling. - Icebreaker Wind Farm Lake Erie: Planning is currently underway to build the United States' first freshwater wind farm on Lake Erie, with a capacity of 20.7 MW.
+- Timber Road IV Wind Farm: In February 2019 the Ohio Power Siting Board granted approval for the construction of this 125.1-MW wind farm in Paulding County.
+The wind farm was proposed to include 37 turbines, but it was scaled down to 31 due to opposition by local property owners.187 - Emerson Creek Wind Farm: Apex Clean Energy has proposed this 300-MW wind farm in Huron and Erie Counties, which has faced opposition by the Seneca Creek Anti-Wind Union and individual residents.
+In the proceeding before the Ohio Power Siting Board which is still open-local residents raised concerns including water contamination, safety, wildlife and reliability.188 - Republic Wind Farm: Apex Clean Energy has proposed this project with up to 47 turbines and a generating capacity of up to 200 MW in Seneca and Sandusky Counties.
+There has been significant opposition from local residents, including before the Ohio Power Siting Board, which has yet to issue a ruling.189 - Icebreaker Wind Farm Lake Erie: Planning is currently underway to build the United States' first freshwater wind farm on Lake Erie, with a capacity of 20.7 MW.
 The Ohio Power Siting Board initially issued a certificate that would have limited nighttime operation of the turbines, effectively killing the project financially, but has since reversed course on that restriction.
-The Power Siting Board still needs to approve the developer's plans to address environmental issues including bird migration patterns to eventual decommission.
-190 - Seneca Wind: A 212-MW wind turbine project proposed by Seneca County by sPower was suspended by the company in January 2020 in response to opposition from groups such as the Seneca County Anti-Wind Union and a resolution passed by the Seneca County commissions that effectively zoned out the project.
+The Power Siting Board still needs to approve the developer's plans to address environmental issues including bird migration patterns to eventual decommission.190